Vacancies

 - MSc in Biochemistry, Molecular Biology, Neurobiology, Cell Biology or a related discipline

-- Experience in molecular and cellular biology
+- Experience in immunostaining, microscopy and image analysis

-- Experience in experimental design and bench work
+- Experience in independent experimental design

 - IT proficiency (Spreadsheet, Word Processing, Database, Email, Web based applications)